anoushka-rufus-1808/juneCtasksBasic/README.md

 Use of realloc() to resize a dynamic array and observe address changes

 Allocate and manage string memory dynamically using malloc()

+Reallocate string memory and append additional information

+Store student marks dynamically and display them

+Find all prime numbers up to a limit using dynamic memory and pointer arithmetic

+Find the largest element using dynamic memory

+Sum two 1D matrices using dynamic memory and pointer arithmetic

 📁 Structures and User-Defined Types
 ➤ Struct Applications